jxsvoboda/sycek/README.md

  * explicitly taking the address of a function is not necessary
  * explicitly dereferencing function pointer is not necessary
  * conditional with void operands can be rewritten as an if-else statement
+ * zero used as a null pointer constant

 ### Strict truth type